Qualities that we’re looking for in a mentor include, but are not limited to:

 - Minimum 1 hour per week meeting with dedicated support for mentee’s success

-- Virtual attendance for the Cohort Kick-Off and in-person Appreciation events (min.
-3 hrs / event)
+- Attendance for the Cohort Kick-Off and Appreciation events (min.
+90 min / event)

 - Mentor’s Retrospective - Regular one-on-one pulse check meeting with the core Mentorship team member (virtual, min.
 30 mins / month)

 - Approachability, availability, and the ability to listen

 - Establish a set day and time for regular one-hour meetings that respects both your time and your mentee’s time.
 This will build the trust necessary to allow him or her to reach out for support and keep an open line of communication throughout the process.